-The Indica/Sativa Lie - How terpenes will change the cannabis world forever.
+The Indica/Sativa Lie - How Terpenes Will Permanently Change the Cannabis World.

 Sativa-Lüge - Wie Terpene die Cannabiswelt nachhaltig verändern werden.

-Whether "Hits from the Bong" or "Purple Haze" – the cannabis world knows the terms "Sativa" and "Indica" well.
-But science increasingly questions these traditional categories.
-Latest studies clearly show: this distinction is not scientifically tenable.
+Whether "Hits from the Bong" or "Purple Haze" – the cannabis world is well familiar with the terms "Sativa" and "Indica."
+However, science increasingly questions these traditional categories.
+Recent studies clearly show: this distinction is not scientifically valid.

 But where do the terms "Sativa" and "Indica" come from?

-Hemp is one of the oldest cultivated and useful plants of humanity.
+Hemp is one of humanity's oldest cultivated and useful plants.
 Despite its long history, the exact origin of cannabis remains unclear.
-Due to a lack of fossil evidence, it is difficult to determine the origin precisely.
+Due to a lack of fossil evidence, it is difficult to determine its origin precisely.
 However, studies suggest that cannabis originally arose in southwestern China.

-The categories Sativa, Indica and Ruderalis developed over centuries.
-Sativa plants are tall and slender, grow in tropical regions of Africa, Asia, and South America, and are known for their euphoric effect.
+The categories Sativa, Indica, and Ruderalis developed over centuries.
+Sativa plants are tall and slender, grow in tropical regions of Africa, Asia, and South America, and are known for their euphoric effects.
 Indica plants are more compact and originate from Central Asia and India.
-They are especially valued for their calming effect.
-Ruderalis is a wild, robust subspecies that is particularly resilient and often flowers automatically.
+They are especially valued for their calming effects.
+Ruderalis is a wild, hardy subspecies that is particularly resilient and often flowers automatically.

 Where do the terms "Sativa" and "Indica" come from?